This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 Hard material makes it easy to apply adequate pressure

-The holder allows you to easily roll the ball using your hand
+The holder allows you to roll the ball using your hand easily

 Not the ideal tool for a full-body massage or for kneading out stiff back muscles

-Its patented design allows for deeper penetration than other massage tools and it offers trigger point therapy, high-quality recovery, and deep-tissue massage at your convenience.
+Its patented design allows for deeper penetration than other massage tools, and it offers trigger point therapy, high-quality recovery, and deep-tissue massage at your convenience.

 With this option, you have a masseuse at your service 24/7.